-We have created kits based on different applications (i.e. trees, landscapes, row crops) choose the one that best describes your needs.
-When choosing the kit size think about how many feet of mainline tubing you need f(or running from you hose bib to your plants) and the total number of plants you need to water.
-With these things in mind you should be able to choose a kit that best fits your needs.
-If not don't hesitate to ask us for a recommendation.
+We have created kits based on different applications (i.e. trees, landscapes, row crops); choose the one that best describes your needs.
+When choosing the kit size, think about how many feet of mainline tubing you need (for running from your hose bib to your plants) and the total number of plants you need to water.
+With these things in mind, you should be able to choose a kit that best fits your needs.
+If not, don't hesitate to ask us for a recommendation.

 How do I choose the right pressure regulator?

-We recommend 25 psi regulators for all of our systems (expect for drip tape) as our parts are designed to work optimally at 25 psi.
-Since drip tape is very thin walled we recommend a 15 psi pressure regulator to prolong the life of your tape.
+We recommend 25 psi regulators for all of our systems (except for drip tape) as our parts are designed to work optimally at 25 psi.
+Since drip tape is very thin-walled, we recommend a 15 psi pressure regulator to prolong the life of your tape.

 Do I need a backflow preventer?

 We strongly recommend a backflow preventer as it blocks contaminated water flowing back into your drinking water.
-Recently more and more municipalities are requiring the use of a backflow preventer in drip irrigation systems.
+Many municipalities require the use of a backflow preventer in drip irrigation systems now.
 So you may want to check with your municipality before installing your drip system.

 Do I need a filter?

 The problem with the drip irrigation industry is that there are no standards between manufacturers.
-Meaning that many manufacturers produce 1/2 tubing , however; the Outside Diameters (OD) and Inside Diameters (ID) are different which results in incompatibility.
-The 1/2 tubing and fittings the Drip Depot sells are designed to work with an O.D. of .700 and an I.D.
-Of .600.
-We do offer some universal 1/2 fittings that fit 1/2 tubing within the range of .600 - .710 O.D.
+Meaning that many manufacturers produce 1/2" tubing; however, the outside diameters (OD) and inside diameters (ID) are different, which results in incompatibility.
+The 1/2" tubing and fittings that Drip Depot sells are designed to work with an O.D. of .700 and an I.D. of .600.
+We do offer some universal 1/2" fittings that fit 1/2" tubing within the range of .600 to .710 O.D.

 How do I start using drip irrigation?

-If this is your first time using drip irrigation we recommend starting by drawing a layout of the area you want to install drip irrigation in.
-When drawing your layout the key points to focus on are: how far is your water source from you plants, the path that you want to lay the mainline tubing down, how many plants need to watered, and the water requirements of the plants that are to watered using drip irrigation.
+If this is your first time using drip irrigation, we recommend starting by drawing a layout of the area you want to install a drip irrigation system.
+When drawing your layout, the key points to focus on are: how far is your water source from your plants, the path that you want to lay the mainline tubing down, how many plants need to watered, and the water requirements of the plants that are to be watered using drip irrigation.
 Answering these questions will help you create the perfect system for your needs.